Finding Present-Day Federal Records about American Indians and Alaska Natives

 Indian Health Service (IHS)

-The IHS "provides federal health services to American Indians and Alaska Natives.
+The IHS "is responsible for providing federal health services to American Indians and Alaska Natives.
 The provision of health services to members of federally-recognized Tribes grew out of the special government-to-government relationship between the federal government and Indian Tribes."
+Learn more about this agency